 I like to have 1 hour-1.5 hours for couple portraits.
 This can be split up throughout the day, or all together, depending on the schedule.
 This will give us enough time to not feel rushed and enjoy creating beautiful images of the two of you.
 Also, it may be the only time you are alone together the whole day, so soak it up and enjoy!!

-The best times for portraits are post-ceremony and sunset.
+The best times for portraits are at a first look, post-ceremony and sunset.
 Why?

 Post-ceremony: Just like the first look, post-ceremony pics are a great way to take a minute together, this time to celebrate the vows you’ve just made to each other.